MRCIEU/GeneHackman/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10624713.svg)](https://doi.org/10.5281/zenodo.10624713)

-A pipeline for creating reusable steps for genetic epidemiology projects at the University of Bristol.
+A pipeline for performing common genetic epidemiology tasks at the University of Bristol.

 Goals:
 * Implement comment steps in GWAS investigations to create reproducible, more efficient research